Costs and Fees Associated with Investments

 Exam Tip: Gotchas

 - A net-transaction price hides the dealer's compensation inside a single quoted number.
-FINRA Rule 2232 forces the confirmation to label the trade as net, so the customer knows the price is not gross.
+The FINRA confirmation rule forces the confirmation to label the trade as net, so the customer knows the price is not gross.

 - The 5% policy is a guideline, not a hard cap.
 The standard is reasonable-basis compensation given the facts, and Reg BI's Care Obligation reaches the same conclusion by a different path.